 13. Nissan Patrol

 The Nissan Patrol, hailed as the unrivaled king of SUVs in the Middle East, is known for its off-road prowess and commanding presence.
 With its robust body-on-frame construction and advanced 5.6L V8 engine, the Patrol is well-equipped to tackle challenging terrains with ease.
 Many off-road features like hill descent control, traction control, electronic locking differentials, and a long list of advanced safety features made the Patrol one of our popular choices for the best cars for mountain driving list.
+For traveling in the mountains, the Nissan Patrol is a sturdy and dependable vehicle.
+Its strong engine can handle rough terrain and steep slopes.
+Another well-known feature of the Nissan Patrol is its off-road capabilities, which makes it ideal for muddy and uneven roads.
+Even on difficult routes, it offers a smooth ride thanks to its excellent suspension system.
+The Nissan Patrol can securely transport you to your destination, whether you are traveling down winding roads or over tall mountains.

 Price